Stony Lake (Ontario)

-Stoney Lake was known to early European settlers as Salmon Trout Lake, but the modern name is fully appropriate.
-The lake actually consists of Stony Lake for the western and southern arms, the east arm is Stoney Lake.
-Salmon trout are no longer evident, but islands and shoals are everywhere.
-Today, Stoney Lake represents the classic Ontario ‘cottage country’, enjoyed by its many seasonal residents, by an increasing number of year-round residents, by boaters using the Trent–Severn Waterway, sport fishermen and many others.

 Geography

-Stoney Lake is located in Peterborough County nearly two hours northeast of Toronto.
+Stony Lake is located in Peterborough County nearly two hours northeast of Toronto.
+It lies in the townships of Douro-Dummer, North Kawartha and Selwyn.
 The lake, some 20 mi long from Young's Point, Ontario to the lake's eastern shores, about 234 m above sea level, with a combined surface area of approximately 28 km2, and encompasses over 1,000 islands.
-Sportfish caught in the lake include smallmouth and largemouth bass, walleye (Pickerel) and muskellunge (Musky).
-Geologically, the Kawartha lakes are on the boundary between two important land forms.
+Sportfish caught in the lake include smallmouth and largemouth bass, walleye and muskellunge.

 One of its islands, Fairy Lake Island, encloses another small body of water: Fairy Lake.
 Fairy Lake is surrounded by private property.

 Geology

 Like most lakes in Ontario, Stony Lake was created during and after the last ice age.
 The lake straddles the border between the Canadian Shield and the Great Lakes–St. Lawrence Lowlands land forms.
 The lake is influenced both by the rugged granite of the Canadian Shield to the north, and by the more gentle, heavily forested Great Lakes–St. Lawrence Lowlands to the south.